 Revolutions require change.
 What have been the challenges or unforeseen barriers to change?

 Healthcare is extremely complex and slow moving, largely because the requirements that need to be met are extremely complex.
 Compliance with regulations is one example.
-You won’t and cannot succeed unless you are compliant.
+You will not and cannot succeed unless you are compliant.

-You won’t and cannot succeed unless you are compliant.
+You will not and cannot succeed unless you are compliant.

 You were one of the few selected to join the first cohort at the DigitalHealth.London Accelerator.
 What were the advantages of this accelerator programme?